 Oil Absorbent Blanket Benefits

 - Keeps Beaches and Shorelines Oil-Free

 Oil Absorbent Blanket Specifications

-An option for your oil spill blanket includes microbe infusion.
-Microbes are nature's way of dispersing oil seepage and spills.
-On their own, microbes provide a slow, natural healing process.
+An option for your oil spill blanket includes an oil eating microbe infusion.
+Oil Microbes are nature's way of dispersing oil seepage and spills.
+On their own, oil eating microbes provide a slow, natural healing process.
 When added to the oil absorbent blanket, they help speed up the rate of bio-remediation in the contaminated area.
-These microbes are on the EPA National Contingency List, so there no worries about your oil spill blankets hurting the environment or running afoul of federal regulations.
+These oil eating microbes are on the EPA National Contingency List, so there no worries about your oil spill blankets hurting the environment or running afoul of federal regulations.

 Looking for other materials that absorb oil from water?
 See GEI Works' Oil Spill Absorbents page.